Evaluation and Facilitation of Online Discussions in the LLM Era: A Survey: LLM Discussion Facilitation Roadmap

 \section{LLM Discussion Facilitation Roadmap}

-\paragraph{Evaluation} \acp{LLM} can serve as automated discussion quality annotators.
+\paragraph{Evaluation} \acp{LLM} can serve as automated discussion quality annotators (\S\ref{sec:eval_methods}).
 Are these annotators infallible?
-At the moment, the answer is no. There are discussion quality aspects, with specific characteristics, that \acp{LLM} cannot annotate in a highly accurate way.
-Particularly, aspects characterized by highly subjective and complicated expert taxonomies (e.g., empathy), as well as specific \ac{AQ} dimensions requiring the integration of social norms (e.g., diversity; see \S\ref{sec:eval_methods}).
-However, even human annotations tend to be polarized for such subjective quality dimensions (e.g., toxicity) due to sociodemographic background effects and personal biases \cite{beck-etal-2024-sensitivity, sap-etal-2020-social}.
+Not yet.
+Certain dimensions, especially those that are highly subjective (e.g., pragmatic understanding), remain challenging for \acp{LLM} to annotate accurately.
+But we must take into account that even human annotations tend to be polarized for such subjective quality dimensions \cite{argyle2023}, largely due to sociodemographic background effects and personal biases \cite{beck-etal-2024-sensitivity, sap-etal-2020-social}.

-Unlike traditional automated (self-)supervised techniques that require costly hardware and extensive training data, prompted \acp{LLM} offer a more affordable alternative for discussion quality annotation without the need for expensive training examples.
-Yet, as any tool, \acp{LLM} should be used with caution.
-For each quality aspect of the discussion, researchers must choose the proper models (e.g., open/close source, the size, trained or not with reinforcement learning, fine-tuned or not on specialized data).
-Moreover, prompts specifically engineered for each quality aspect may also be adopted.

-Future research should consider practical evaluation frameworks for both the meta-evaluation of discussion quality metrics—assessing their effectiveness, consistency, bias, robustness, and real-world applicability—and for moderation and facilitation interventions.
-Evaluating such frameworks and facilitation strategies requires rigorous testing in controlled environments.
-However, real-world evaluations can be costly, time-consuming, and difficult to replicate, making alternative approaches necessary.
-To this end, synthetic experiments made exclusively with \ac{LLM} actors may be of great help, although future work will have to prove that synthetic experiments are a reliable proxy for human behavior to a certain degree \cite{hewitt2024predicting, Park2023GenerativeAI, park2022socialsimulacracreatingpopulated, Park2024GenerativeAS}.
+On the other hand, prompted \acp{LLM} offer a more scalable and cost-effective alternative for annotating discussion quality compared to human annotation and traditional (or self-) supervised training on large annotated datasets.
+Using \acp{LLM} for annotation, however, requires careful model selection considering whether models are open or closed source, model size, model alignment, as well as prompt selection, and (if applicable) fine-tuning requirements.
+These choices should be tailored to the specific quality dimension being evaluated.